 Am I being loved or am I being used?

-To tell the difference between someone who loves you, and someone who is basically using you, you need to have something called discernment.
+To tell the difference between someone who loves you, and someone who is using you, you need to have something called discernment.
 Discernment is simply the ability to judge well.
 I didn’t have discernment when I was younger and ended up divorced because of it.

 Without discernment you end up in all kinds of predicaments; being used, being abused, or being taken for granted.
 With discernment, you are able to avoid pitfalls.